MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-v2.md

 :::moniker range=">=azure-pipelines-2020.1"

 <!-- :::editable-content name="description"::: -->
-Build or push Docker images, login or logout, start or stop containers, or run a Docker command.
+Build or push Docker images, log in or log out, start or stop containers, or run a Docker command.
 <!-- :::editable-content-end::: -->

 :::moniker-end